gmrzone/cartdrop-api/README.md

 </div>

 <div align="center">
-  <h2>A high performanence Ecommerce created using Django, DRF, Postgresql, Redis</h2>
+  <h2>A high performanence Ecommerce created using Django, DRF, Postgresql, Redis on backend and Nextjs, Typescript and tailwind on frontend</h2>
 </div>
 <br/>